Read Elding

 Read Elding (fl.
-1695–1730s) was a mixed British and African Barbadian who served as acting Governor of The Bahamas from 1699 to 1701.
+1665–1700s) was a mixed British and African Barbadian who served as acting Governor of The Bahamas from 1699 to 1701.

 Biography

-Born in Barbados, Elding moved to Boston in 1695 and married Hannah Pemberton.
-They had a daughter named Hannah, born in The Bahamas and sent to Boston, and two sons.
+Born near Speightstown, Barbados, Elding traveled or moved to Boston in 1695 and married Hannah Pemberton.
+Hannah was the granddaughter of James Pemberton, a founder of South Church in Boston.
+The couple had children, among them a daughter named Hannah, born in The Bahamas and sent to Boston, and three sons: Edward, Read (b.
+1697) and John.
 Hannah married Samuel Miller, who was in his life elected constable like his father Alexander.
 The Millers were related to Benning Wentworth.
-From Elding's two sons, his lineage is traced to families in the area of Buxton, Maine.
+From Elding's sons, his lineage is traced to families in the area of Buxton, Maine.

 In 1699, Elding was appointed by Governor Nicholas Webb to lead a fleet of five ships against pirate Kelly.
 He did not capture the pirate, but returned to Nassau with the Bahama Merchant from Boston.
 The ship's captain claimed Elding and his associates stole it and abandoned the crew.
 Elding left for New Castle, Delaware and returned when Webb made him deputy governor before his death on New Providence.
-He replaced the vice admiral judge with a man named Dalton and appointed his brother-in-law Parker and one of Henry Avery's men marshals.
+He replaced the vice admiral judge with a man named Dalton and appointed his brother-in-law Parker who was one of Henry Avery's men marshals.
 Elding was popular and fought piracy, notably having Hendrick van Hoven hanged in October 1699.
-He also banned correspondance with the Scots at Darién and complained of Danish activity.
+He also banned correspondence with the Scots at Darién and complained of Danish activity.
 In 1701, Elias Haskett, who was dissatisfied with the state of affairs, became governor.
-Due to Haskett and newly appointed vice admiral judge Thomas Walker's corruption, Elding, customs officer John Graves, Ellis Lightwood, and attorney general John Warren led a revolt.
+In reaction to Haskett and newly appointed vice admiral judge Thomas Walker's corruption, Elding, customs officer John Graves, Ellis Lightfoot, and attorney general John Warren led a revolt.
 In October 1701, Haskett imprisoned Elding on grounds of piracy, seeking a bribe.
 Warren led a mob that freed Elding and imprisoned Haskett and Walker, with Lightwood being made governor.
 Haskett was stripped of his allegedly ill-gotten possessions and sent to New York City.
 In London he attempted to indict the men of piracy, but the cases fell through.
 During the Raid on Nassau, Lightwood was taken to Saint-Domingue, Walker fled to the Abaco Islands near Walker's Cay, and Elding to the Out Islands; he was known to have still been in The Bahamas during the 1730s.